hm-lang/core/proposals/README.md

 There are some reserved namespaces which cannot be used as variable names, e.g., `Old`, `New`, `Other`, `NotNull`, and `NonNull`.
 The latter non-nullable namespaces have a further restriction that the variables declared are not null.
-E.g., if `X ?:= nullableFunction()`, then we can do this:
+E.g., if `X?: nullableFunction()`, then we can do this:

 ```
 what X